-- For multisite, domains can be mapped in the Network Admin using core WordPress functionality.
+- For multisite, domains should be mapped to the application as per the above instructions.
+Domains must also be mapped to the relevant subsite in the Network Admin using core WordPress functionality.
 This only allows one domain to be used per site.
-Domains should also be mapped to the application as per the above instructions.

 - If you’re using more than one domain per site, set up your vip-config.php file to handle redirecting secondary domains to the desired primary domain for each subsite.
 Note that for multisite, redirects between non-www domains and www variants need to be specified in vip-config.php.

 - For more advanced multisite domain mapping, you can use